rudojaksa/xx/README.md

 ```

 We chose `/tmp/pulse` instead of `/tmp/X0/pulse`, as the pulseaudio is
-potentially independent from X.  Also, this path has to be referenced as a
+potentially independent of X.  Also, this path has to be referenced as a string
-string in `/etc/pulse/client.conf` and `/etc/pulse/default.pa`, which further
+in `/etc/pulse/client.conf` and `/etc/pulse/default.pa`, so the simple
-supports the simpler path choice.
+independent path would be the best choice.

-The pulseaudio `--log-target=file` uses some logic to handle things, to avoid
+Regarding logs, the pulseaudio `--log-target=file` wraps some logic over the
-to work around it we rather use the `--daemonize=no --log-target=stderr` and
+"file".
+To avoid working around it, the `--daemonize=no --log-target=stderr`
-point STDERR to a file.
+can be used with a redirect of stderr to a file.

+##### Authentication

-Similarly to step 4. we can grant a group access to the `pulseaudio` by
+Similarly to the X authentication in section 4. we can grant a group access to
-changing the `/tmp/pulse` permissions, but we also need to negotiate common
+the `pulseaudio` by changing the `/tmp/pulse` permissions, but we also need to
-socket file location by adding this line to `/etc/pulse/clients.conf`:
+negotiate the common socket file location by adding this line to the
+`/etc/pulse/clients.conf`:

 ```
 default-server = unix:/tmp/pulse/socket